 Sky Entertainment & Netflix

-In the UK, Gigafast Broadband is Sky’s fastest home broadband plan.
-It gives you an average download speed of 900Mbps (with a minimum guaranteed download speed of 600Mbps).
-You’ll also get an average upload speed of 90Mbps on this plan.
+Gigafast Broadband is Sky’s fastest home broadband plan.
+It gives you an average download speed of 900Mbps, along with an average upload speed of 90Mbps.

-The following table shows Sky’s Gigafast fibre broadband deals:
+The following table shows Sky’s Gigafast broadband deals:

 ServiceBroadbandTelevisionMonthly Price